Kazuhiro Sasaki: Professional career

-Sasaki's transition to American baseball began with his being named American League Rookie of the Year.
-For three years, along with Jeff Nelson and Arthur Rhodes, Sasaki was an integral member of the back of Seattle's bullpen.
-He decided to leave the Mariners before the last year of his contract in 2004, giving up $8.5 million, citing his desire to be with his family in Japan.
+Sasaki's transition to American baseball began with his being named American League Rookie of the Year, in a season where had 3.16 ERA in 63 games with 37 saves.
+For the next three years, along with Jeff Nelson and Arthur Rhodes, Sasaki was an integral member of the back of Seattle's bullpen.
+In 2001, Sasaki had 45 saves, with 3.24 ERA in 69 games, and earned his first All-Star nod, as well as received down-ballot MVP votes.
+The 2002 season was to be his final season before free agency, but Sasaki instead signed an extension that kept him under contract until 2004, with a 2005 club option.
+In that year, Sasaki again made the All-Star team, pitching in 61 games, with a 2.52 ERA and 37 saves.
+In what would be his final MLB season, the 2003 season was a struggle for Sasaki, as he appeared in only 35 games, while dealing with injuries to his lower back and ribcage, he had a career-worst 4.05 ERA and only 10 saves.
+Following that season, he decided to leave the Mariners before the last year of his contract in 2004, giving up $8 million, citing his desire to be with his family in Japan.
 According to the Seattle Post-Intelligencer, however, Sasaki's real reason for returning to Japan was pressure from ownership, due to his "indiscreet philandering".

 Sasaki resumed his career with the BayStars upon returning to Japan, where he pitched for another year.
 But in his second year back, nagging knee and elbow injuries resulted in his release from Yokohama and subsequent retirement.
-His last official appearance came as a cameo against the Tokyo Giants on August 9, 2005, as he struck out his longtime friend and rival Kazuhiro Kiyohara in a game played at Fullcast Stadium Miyagi in his hometown.
+His last official appearance came as a cameo against the Yomiuri Giants on August 9, 2005, as he struck out his longtime friend and rival Kazuhiro Kiyohara in a game played at Fullcast Stadium Miyagi in his hometown.

-In addition to his Rookie of the Year award, Sasaki set several Japanese professional baseball records, including saves (45) and save opportunities (46) for a single season in 1998; he was twice selected to play in the All-Star game, and was selected to eight All-Star teams in Japan.
-Sasaki's 37 saves in his rookie season with the Seattle Mariners remained a Major League Baseball record for saves by a rookie until Neftalí Feliz broke it in 2010 with 40.
+In addition to his Rookie of the Year award, Sasaki set several records for Japanese players, including saves (45) and save opportunities (46) for a single season in 1998; he was twice selected to play in the MLB All-Star game, and was selected to eight All-Star teams in Japan.
+Sasaki's 37 saves in his rookie season with the Mariners was an MLBrecord for saves by a rookie, until Neftalí Feliz broke it in 2010 with 40.